Corey Hart (baseball): Milwaukee Brewers

 Hart made his MLB debut with the Brewers on May 25, 2004.
-Hart's next appearance in the majors was Sunday, August 14, 2005, when he hit his first career MLB home run, a three-run blast against the Cincinnati Reds into the Upper Deck at Miller Park.
-Hart played 87 games for the major league club in 2006 and was with the Brewers for the entire 2007 season, mainly seeing action in right-field.
+Hart's next game in the majors was Sunday, August 14, 2005, when he hit his first MLB home run, a three-run blast against the Cincinnati Reds into the upper deck at Miller Park.
+Hart played 87 games for the major league club in 2006 and was with the Brewers for the entire 2007 season, mainly seeing action in right field.
 Hart also led off for the Brewers for almost half of the 2007 season when second baseman Rickie Weeks was on the disabled list.
-May 29, 2010 Hart hit his first major league grand slam.
-In that game against the Mets he had two home runs.